rlf-arlut/tmrg/doc/source/flow.rst

 Single-event transient is a phenomena in which an error happens in a combinatorial logic.
 It appears as a short glitch on a net.
 The proper  value is restored within short time (~ns).
 Importance of SET increases with increasing clock frequency when the duration of SET becomes comparable with a clock period [Buchner]_, [Reed]_.

-Single-event upsets from the other are errors induced in a memory cells (like flip-flop).
+Single-event upsets from the other side are errors induced in memory cells (like flip-flop).
 In contradiction to SET, the value of the memory cell does not recover after SEU [Faccio]_.

 Tripple Module Redundancy